w3c/webextensions/proposals/sidepanel_events.md

 #### Use Cases

-- Resource Management:
-   - Objective: Optimize resource usage by loading heavy resources only when the side panel is opened.
-   - Example: An extension that displays real-time data can start fetching data only when the side panel is opened and stop when it is closed, reducing unnecessary network and CPU usage.

 - User Experience Enhancement:
    - Objective: Improve user interactions by providing context-specific content or actions.
    - Example: An extension that offers contextual help can display relevant tips or tutorials when the side panel is opened, enhancing the user's experience based on their current activity.